albx79/scala-program/README.md

-# Title
+# Minimal Path of Triangle

-This project does this and that.
+This project calculates the minimal path in a triangle of numbers.

 ## Building